PhoeniXAbhisheK/Applications/README.md

 ## fccWeatherAPI
 A basic Weather App that shows temperature and weather in the coordinates by navigator.geolocation.

 ## fccWikiViewer
 A simple search where you can search something and get results from Wikipedia using Wikipedia API, or get a random Wikipedia page searched.

 ## fccTwitchAPI
 A project made using Twitch API, that gets the current status of channels(streaming or offline) and displays details.

+## fccSurveyForm
+A simple form layout.